Set your token

 // Process the email notification

-const emailData = message.body
+const emailData = JSON.parse(message.body)

 await sendEmail(emailData.to, emailData.subject, emailData.body)